 3. Extended Summer Hours

-From mid-May until the end of August, the museum extends their hours well into the evening, seven days a week including holidays.
+During the summer months, the museum extends their hours well into the evening, seven days a week including holidays.
 Besides more time to check out their amazing dinosaur fossils and exhibits, the extended hours give you a chance to escape the blazing mid-day Badlands summer heat as well as experience a quieter time at the museum.
 You’ll also have more time to take in programs and go at your own pace.
-For those that are looking to plan things out ahead of time, the Royal Tyrrell Museum has got you covered with half-day and full-day itineraries – follow them directly or use them as inspiration to plan out your own day.

 This summer, plan your next dinosaur experience with the world-renowned Royal Tyrrell Museum of Palaeontology in mind.
 It’s not every day you have one of the world’s largest displays of dinosaurs, not to mention a chock full of creative programming appealing to families and couples alike, simply waiting in your backyard.